 - It is unpaid

 - No absence from school is required

 - The child has not performed in the previous six months

 Performances arranged by schools, scouts, guides, and youth clubs are exempt from licensing and you do not need to tell us.
 However, if a child is absent from school for rehearsals or performances, then they must be licensed.

 - The application should be sent to us at least 21 days before the performance will take place

-- Send the completed form to: Southampton City Council, Children in Employment Officer, 1st Floor, North Block, Civic Centre, Southampton, SO14 7LY
+- Either scan and email the completed application form to firstname.lastname@example.org or post it to Southampton City Council, Children in Employment Officer, 1st Floor, North Block, Civic Centre, Southampton, SO14 7LY

 Apply for a child performance licence (Word)